Mekhitarists: History

+The Schism of 1773

+One of the most significant moments in the history of the Mekhitarist order was the schism of 1773, which not only had an impact on the structure and the future of the order but also on the Armenian church itself.
+The formation of the Armenian Catholic group could be seen as the product of the division inside this ethnic community.

+The schism reached a breaking point in 1773 when a group of Armenian monks under the direction of Ghevont Alishan, a follower of Mechitar, publicly seceded from the Armenian Apostolic Church and founded the Armenian Catholic Church.
+As a result of the schism, the Armenian community was severely divided; many Armenians chose to stick behind the Armenian Apostolic Church.

+After the division, a new branch of the Mekhitarist order was formed in Trieste which then belonged to the Habsburgs.
+When in 1805 Trieste was occupied by the French the Triestine Mekhitarists lost all their property because they were seen as Habsburg subjects.
+In 1837 the new branch of the order moved to Vienna where it can be found until today.
+The Venice branch remained focused on the preservation of the Armenian language and the translation of old Armenian books and manuscripts while preserving the Armenian language.
+It started translating the books and the manuscripts into different languages which helped in the popularization of Armenian culture.
+They also started educational systems where the monks of the order would teach the Armenian heritage.

 Organization

 While the Mekhitarists live under the Rule of Saint Benedict, they are considered their own religious order separate from the Benedictines, similar to the Cistercians, hence they are not considered a congregation within the Order of Saint Benedict.

 The main abbeys are San Lazzaro degli Armeni in Venice and the Mekhitarist Monastery in Vienna.
 There is a large convent and college for lay students at Padua, the legacy of a pious Armenian who died at Madras.
 In the year 1846 another rich benefactor, Samuel Morin, founded a similar establishment at Paris.
 Other houses were established in Austria-Hungary, Russia, Persia and Turkey – fourteen in all, according to early 20th century statistics, with one hundred and fifty-two monks, the majority of whom are priests.
 While not large for an order hundreds of years old, its extension was necessarily restricted because of its exclusive devotion to persons and things Armenian.

 In 1911 they had fifteen establishments in various places in Asia Minor and Europe with some 150 monks, all Armenians; they used the Armenian language and rite in the liturgy.